sjhatfield/babyberry/README.md

 ![Baby moving randomly against smart dad](https://github.com/sjhatfield/babyberry/blob/main/images/random-smart.gif)

-The purpose of this project was to use a variety of Reinforcement Learning algorithms in a new environment.
+The purpose of this project was to use a variety of reinforcemnt learning algorithms in a new environment.
 In the models folder you can find the learning algorithm implementations.
-With the way the rewards were chosen, averaging 0 total reward over 200 consecutive epsiodes was considered *winning* the game.
+With the way the rewards were chosen, averaging 0 total reward over 200 consecutive epsiodes was considered *winning* the game against the **dumb dad**.
+Against the **smart dad** with a movement probability of 25%, averaging over -30 total reward was considered *winning*.

-The algorithms were used against a dumb dad who moved randomly 50% of the time and a smart dad who moved towards the baby 50% of the time.
+The algorithms were used against a dumb dad who moved randomly 50% of the time and a smart dad who moved towards the baby 25% of the time.

 The best performing algorithm against the **dumb dad** was the double Q-learner for which a plot is shown below.

 ![Plot of average total reward over previous 200 episodes](https://github.com/sjhatfield/babyberry/blob/main/images/dumb_dad/double_Qlearner/episode_rewards.png?raw=true)

 All learners were given the same hyperparameters to assess their performance fairly.
-Epsilon was decayed over 90% of the 30,000 episodes available for training, beginning at 1 and ending at 0.01.
-In reality, some of the learners may have completed the task quicker with a lower proportion of episodes to decay epsilon over.
+The learners were given more episodes to train against the smart dad, 100,000 as opposed to 30,000.
+Epsilon was decayed over 90% of the episodes available for training, beginning at 1 and ending at 0.01.
+In reality, some of the learners may have completed the task quicker with a lower proportion of episodes to decay epsilon over but for a fair comparison this was left constant.

 Here is the double Q-learner following its policy after training.